 Chief among these symbols is Sango’s carved double ax.
 His ax symbolizes power and authority.
 In some instances, Sango is depicted holding two axes.
 The ax represents his power and superiority over other Orishas in the Ifa pantheon.

 This energy is likewise represented in popular culture as other battleax-carrying deities such as Thor, a famous character from the Marvel comic book and movie series.
-In this way, the world has come to know Sango as one the mightiest warrior energies in the spiritual realm.
-As such, the Yoruba pay great homage this Orisha.
+In this way, the world has come to know Sango as one of the mightiest warrior energies in the spiritual realm.
+As such, the Yoruba pay great homage to this Orisha.